 For genetically modified microbial pesticides, we provide tailored guidance on the specific data requirements based on the organism, use pattern, and exposure potential.

-All biopesticide products must be registered with the EPA and in each U.S. state where they are marketed.
+All biopesticide products must be registered with the EPA and in each US state where they are marketed.
 Our experts work closely with clients to identify applicable data waivers, coordinate studies, prepare robust submissions, and develop regulatory strategies that streamline the registration process and ensure full compliance with FIFRA.

 Helping you comply with pesticide and biopesticide regulations